AdamAmusa/EmergingTech/README.md

 ```

 ### Eliza Component
-No additional installation required.
+No additional installation is required.
 The project uses standard web technologies.

 ##  Usage